External Fiscal Registrars

 }

-//Printing additional strings at the bottom of receipt
+//Print additional lines at the end of the receipt

 if (!string.IsNullOrWhiteSpace(chequeTask.TextAfterCheque))